-In a nutshell, on top of enjoying detailed work, I’ve learned that we have to embody the three elements of deep practice that I explore in The Musician’s Way: Mastery, Integration, and Transcendence.
+In a nutshell, on top of enjoying detailed work, I’ve learned that we have to embody the three elements of deep practice and performance that I explore in The Musician’s Way: Mastery, Integration, and Transcendence.

-With a mastery orientation, we choose material that fits our level and then insist on artful execution.
+With a mastery orientation, we choose material that fits our level and then insist on accurate, artful execution.